HackTricks-wiki/hacktricks/generic-methodologies-and-resources/basic-forensic-methodology/memory-dump-analysis/volatility-cheatsheet.md

 {% endtab %}
 {% endtabs %}

-The NTFS file system contains a file called the _master file table_, or MFT.
-There is at least one entry in the MFT for every file on an NTFS file system volume, including the MFT itself. **All information about a file, including its size, time and date stamps, permissions, and data content**, is stored either in MFT entries, or in space outside the MFT that is described by MFT entries.
-From [here](https://docs.microsoft.com/en-us/windows/win32/fileio/master-file-table).
+The **NTFS file system** uses a critical component known as the _master file table_ (MFT).
+This table includes at least one entry for every file on a volume, covering the MFT itself too.
+Vital details about each file, such as **size, timestamps, permissions, and actual data**, are encapsulated within the MFT entries or in areas external to the MFT but referenced by these entries.
+More details can be found in the [official documentation](https://docs.microsoft.com/en-us/windows/win32/fileio/master-file-table).

 ### SSL Keys/Certs